Puyuma/puyuma-core/README.md

 #Xenobot

-A lightweight replica of MIT duckietown project.
+Inspired by MIT, this is a lightweight replica of MIT duckietown project.

+Our goal is to build a low cost self-driving car based on realtime Linux (patched by Xenomai)

 #Demo videos